-Piegan Pass hike is a great day out in the Many Glacier area to a spectacular viewpoint, complete with stunning mountain scenery.
-If you’re adventurous, combine this with Siyeh Pass trail, but that’s a darn long day!
+Piegan Pass Trail is a great day out in the Many Glacier area that will take you to a spectacular viewpoint, complete with stunning mountain scenery.
+If you’re adventurous, try combining this with the Siyeh Pass trail, but that’s a darn long day!

-You start the trail hiking beside the Siyeh Creek in an open meadow.
+You start the Piegan Pass trail hiking beside the Siyeh Creek in an open meadow.
 In the distance, there is a faint trail in front of you, running across the open rocky ridge.
-Your trail, however, veers right and puts you into a dense forest.
+Your trail, however, veers right and takes you through a dense forest.
 The trail is very clear – typical for all park trails – and is well signposted.
 Follow the signs for the Siyeh Pass Junction.

 As you climb, the trail will start to turn left again and you will begin to pass through several small meadows.
 These meadows give you the first view of Piegan Mountain across the valley and Mahtapi Peak above the path.
 Continue the gentle climb as you contour along the right side of the valley.

-After almost 7.2km you will come to the top of the grassy pass.
+After almost 7.2 km you will come to the top of the grassy pass.
 Many people stop at the apex of the pass, however the most stunning views come from continuing down the other side of the pass to the end of the first switchback.
-Resting there gives you superb views of Cataract Mountain to your right and Piegan Mountain to your left, and then Pollock Mountain, Bishop Cap, and Mount Gould and their astounding sheer faces running out down the valley.
+Resting there gives you superb views of Cataract Mountain to your right and Piegan Mountain to your left, with the astounding sheer faces of Pollock Mountain, Bishop Cap, and Mount Gould running out down the valley.